Director of Student Life & Activities – Lauren Brutsman

 - Revise budget as actual costs become known.

-- Confirm room and equipment needs of performer with your Student Life Assistant Director.
+- Confirm room and equipment needs of performer with Student Life & Activities.

 - Confirm performer’s travel plans and setup needs.

-- Check to insure that performer payment is being processed.
+- Check to ensure that performer payment is being processed.

 Two Weeks Prior to Event: